A viral reprise: When COVID-19 strikes again and again | WTOP News

 Scientists also aren’t sure how soon someone can get infected after a previous bout.
 And there’s no guarantee each infection will be milder than the last.

-“I’ve seen it go both ways,” said Dr. Wesley, a pathologist at Houston Methodist.
+“I’ve seen it go both ways,” said Dr. Wesley Long, a pathologist at Houston Methodist.
 In general, though, breakthrough infections that happen after vaccination tend to be milder, he said.

 Doctors said getting vaccinated and boosted is the best protection against severe COVID-19 and death, and there’s some evidence it also lessens the odds of reinfection.